google/deepvariant/docs/deepvariant-details.md

 *   The read's strand (positive or negative)
 *   Does the read support the allele being evaluated?
 *   Does the base match the reference genome at this position?
-*   The CIGAR operation length for the current op

 These are all readily derived from the information found in the BAM file encoding of each read.